 - External links: The link pointing to the pages of external websites.
 This testing ensures that the internal links are properly linked to the expected pages of external sites.

-- Email links: Such links need to make sure that if a user clicks on the email link, then the default email client should open with the To address should be pre-filled.
+- Email links: Such links must ensure that if a user clicks on the link, the default email client should open with the To address pre-filled.

 Nowadays, with new technologies like Android and smartphones, computer applications are more complex.